AviatrixSystems/avxlabs-docs/ace_pro/docs/lab10.md

 ```

 ### 5.3 Shared Services and Cost Centers

+If you continue running ping from the **Workstation Edge** terminal to **_aws-us-east-2-spoke1-test1_** (or via your _SSH client_), you should observe traffic from the two Cost Centers in AWS.
+The GCP and Azure environments will show 0% traffic since no data is being directed toward the Shared Service in the New York data center.

 Navigate to **CoPilot > Monitor > CostIQ > Shared Services** and click on **NEW YORK DC** to expand the visibility of the percentage of traffic between the **Cost Center** in AWS and the **Shared Services** in NY DC.